 The early back-end work can be strategically patchy.
 There might be a controller to render templates but no model.
 Or a controller and bits of a model with mock data but no support for creating or updating the data.
 Screens that aren’t wired yet could at least be connected with routes for navigating between them.

-The point is to create a spirit of prototyping and piecewise enablement among the designers and programmers.
-Take turns layering in UI, code, and styling to the app.
+The point is to create a back-and-forth between design and programming on the same piece of the product.
+Instead of one big hand-off, take turns layering in affordances, code, and visual styling.
 Step by step, click through the real working feature-in-progress to judge how it’s coming and what to do next.

-There are three criteria to think about when picking first piece to build and integrate.
+To expand on this, here are three criteria to think about when choosing what to build first:

 Second, it should be small.
-If the first piece of work isn’t small enough, there isn’t much benefit to carving it off.
-The point is to finish something meaningful in a few days and build momentum—to have something real to click on that establishes confidence.
-Figuring out how to implement Client Access was very core, but it wasn’t small.
-The programmer picked it first since it was so important, but it wasn’t the first integration priority for programming and design.
+If the first piece of work isn’t small enough, there isn’t much benefit to carving it off from the rest.
+The point is to finish something meaningful in a few days and build momentum—to have something real to click on that shows the team is on the right track.

 Third, it should be novel.
-If two parts of the project are both central and small, prefer the one that you’ve never done before.
-In the case study feature, the UI for adding clients to the project was largely the same as UI that already existed to add regular users.
-Starting on that would have moved the project forward, but it wouldn’t have eliminated much uncertainty.
-Starting with the Visibility Toggle boosted everyone’s confidence early because it proved a novel idea was going to work.
+If two parts of the project are both core and small, prefer the thing that you’ve never done before.
+In the Clients in Projects feature, the UI for adding clients was mostly the same as the UI for adding regular users.
+Starting on that would have moved the project forward, but it wouldn’t have taught the team anything.
+It wouldn’t have eliminated uncertainty.
+Starting with the visibility toggle boosted everyone’s confidence because it proved that a new idea was going to work.